Hacks for Drawing with Parkinson's Disease

-These Parkinson's Disease drawing hacks can make a big difference.
+These hacks for drawing with Parkinson's Disease can make a real difference.
 Use weighted or ergonomic pens to reduce tremors.
 Add foam grips for better control and comfort.
 Stabilize your hand by resting your forearm on a flat surface.
 Draw in small, steady strokes instead of long lines.
 Try wrist supports or non-slip mats.
-With practice, these simple adjustments help improve precision and bring joy back to drawing.
+With practice, these adjustments may support steadier movement and make drawing more enjoyable.
+The right setup can make Parkinson's Disease drawing activities more fluid and enjoyable.

 Artists with Parkinson’s